Define your own problem

 from qlauncher.routines.qiskit import QAOA, QiskitBackend

-solution = QLauncher(pr, QAOA(p=5), QiskitBackend("local_simulator")).run()
+solution = QLauncher(pr, QAOA(p=5), QiskitBackend('local_simulator')).run()

 solution